RevYolution/RoverOnMars/README.md

 ## Description
 Console application that simulates deployment and movement of a Rover on Mars.
 Users are asked a series of input questions to set up the search area, rover start position/direction and the commands to move/turn the rover.

+## Problem Requirements
+A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
+This plateau, which is curiously rectangular, must be navigated by the rovers so that their on board cameras can get a complete view of the surrounding terrain to send back to Earth.
+1. A rover's position is represented by a combination of an x and y co-ordinates and a letter representing one of the four cardinal compass points.
+1. The plateau is divided up into a grid to simplify navigation.
+An example position might be 0, 0, N, which means the rover is in the bottom left corner and facing North.
+1. In order to control a rover, NASA sends a simple string of letters.
+The possible letters are 'L', 'R' and 'M'.
+'L' and 'R' makes the rover spin 90 degrees left or right respectively, without moving from its current spot.
+'M' means move forward one grid point, and maintain the same heading.
+1. Assume that the square directly North from (x, y) is (x, y+1).

+## Assumptions
+1. The deployed Rovers are simple based off the single string move command input requirement.
+As a result the Rover will not be able to recognize that any movement command will send it out of bounds.
+Thus Rover deployment should be terminated if such an event occurs.
+1. The successful deployment of successive Rovers depends on each Rover being able to successfully complete its movement commands.
+Thus calling the RoverMove method is allowable before collecting inputs for successive Rovers.

 ------------------------------

 ## Getting Started